SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 ## Sending a message

 Now it is time to send a message to the waiting consumer.

 ![]({{ site.baseurl }}/images/pub-sub-receiving-message-300x134.png)

 ### Creating and sending the message

-To send a message, you must create a message and a topic.
+To send a message, you must create a message and a topic type destination.
 Both of these are created from the `solace.SolclientFactory`.

 This tutorial uses “Direct” messages which are at most once delivery messages and will send a message with Text contents “Sample Message”.